Sistine Chapel ceiling: Context and creation

 Michelangelo soon began his work, starting at the west end with the Drunkenness of Noah and the Prophet Zechariah and working backwards through the narrative to the Creation of Eve, in the vault's fifth bay, finished in September 1510.
 The first half of the ceiling was unveiled with a preliminary showing on 14 August 1511 and an official viewing the next day.
 A long hiatus in painting occurred as new scaffolding was made ready.
 The second half of the ceiling's frescoes were done swiftly, and the finished work was revealed on 31 October 1512, All Hallows' Eve, being shown to the public by the next day, All Saints' Day.
 Michelangelo's final scheme for the ceiling includes over 300 figures.
 (Note: By one count, there are 343 figures.)

 Vasari states that "When the chapel was uncovered, people from everywhere [rushed] to see it, and the sight of it alone was sufficient to leave them amazed and speechless."
-At the age of 37, Michelangelo's reputation rose such that he was called il divino, and he was henceforth regarded as the greatest artist of his time, who had elevated the status of the arts themselves, a recognition that lasted the rest of his long life.
+At the age of 37, Michelangelo's reputation rose such that he was called il divino ('the divine'), and he was henceforth regarded as the greatest artist of his time, who had elevated the status of the arts themselves, a recognition that lasted the rest of his long life.
 The ceiling was immediately considered one of the greatest masterpieces of all time, a distinction which continues to endure.

 Method

 Michelangelo probably began working on the plans and sketches for the design from April 1508.
 The preparatory work on the ceiling was complete in late July the same year and on 4 February 1510, Francesco Albertini recorded that Michelangelo had "decorated the upper, arched part with very beautiful pictures and gold".
 The main design was largely finished in August 1510, as Michelangelo's texts suggest.
 From September 1510 until February, June, or September 1511, Michelangelo did no work on the ceiling on account of a dispute over payments for work done; in August 1510 the pope left Rome for the Papal States' campaign to reconquer Bologna and despite two visits there by Michelangelo, resolution only came months after the pope's return to Rome in June 1511.
 On 14 August 1511, Julius held a papal mass in the chapel and saw the progress of the work so far for the first time.
 This was the vigil for Assumption Day on 15 August, the Sistine Chapel's patronal feast.
 The whole design was revealed to visitors on 31 October 1512 with a formal papal mass the following day, the feast of All Saints.
-Clerical use of the chapel continued throughout, exempting when the work on the scaffolding necessitated its closure, and disruption to the rites was minimized by beginning the work at the west end, furthest from the liturgical centre around the altar at the east wall.
+Clerical use of the chapel continued throughout, except when the work on the scaffolding necessitated its closure, and disruption to the rites was minimized by beginning the work at the west end, furthest from the liturgical centre around the altar at the east wall.
 Debate exists on what sequence the parts of the ceiling were painted in and over how the scaffold that allowed the artists to reach the ceiling was arranged.
 There are two main proposals.